How long do I have to report a workplace injury in NSW?

 A treatment refusal can become a capacity, impairment, and causation problem if surgery, scans, psychology, or rehab are delayed.
 It often feeds later disputes about capacity, impairment, and causation.
 Compare the treatment denial guide.

-The threshold plan should start before section 39, whole person impairment, section 32A serious-injury status, and work injury damages usually need strategy before the pressure point, not after.
+The evidence plan should start before section 39, whole person impairment, section 32A high-needs status, and work injury damages usually need strategy before the pressure point, not after.

 Most useful when

-Use this page when you need to work out whether the immediate problem is claim lodgement, liability, weekly payments, treatment approval, work capacity, permanent impairment, serious injury planning, or a possible work injury damages pathway.
+Use this page when you need to work out whether the immediate problem is claim lodgement, liability, weekly payments, treatment approval, work capacity, permanent impairment, high-needs planning, or a possible work injury damages pathway.

 Site pathways